wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-power-automate-desktop-recording-features/includes/2-recording-actions.md

 ![Screenshot of the recorded actions in the Desktop recorder window.](..\media\recorded-actions.png)

 To suspend the recording, select **Pause**.
-When the recording is completed, select **Finish** to convert the recorded steps to Power Automate Desktop action.
+When the recording is completed, select **Finish** to convert the recorded steps to Power Automate Desktop actions.